Oriana Duinker, Executive Director

 Linda Hudson (she/her) earned an Bachelor of Arts (Honours) in English Literature from Mount Saint Vincent University, a Masters of Arts from Acadia University, and a Masters in Library and Information Studies.
 She has been employed at several institutions, providing her with diverse experience that helps guide her work for the WFNS.
 She has been a graduate Research Assistant at Acadia, completed her MLIS practicum at the Halifax Public Library, and was an intern at the Dalhousie Centre for Learning and Teaching.
 Linda has also assisted in the coordination of a number of events over the years (such as the annual CLT conference) and provided literacy training.

-Terry Pulliam, formerly of SoundMarket Recording Studio, and Tessa Mendel, Artistic Director of Halifax Theatre for Young People, live nearby Jampolis Cottage in Hantsport.
-They are happy to be working together to support writers through the Jampolis Cottage Residency Program.
+Terry Pulliam (he/him), formerly of SoundMarket Recording Studio, lives nearby Jampolis Cottage in Hantsport.
+He is happy to be working to support writers through the Jampolis Cottage Residency Program.

 Philip Moscovitch has published non-fiction, fiction, poetry, and comics.
 A long-time contributor to The Halifax Examiner and Saltscapes, he has been a finalist at the National Magazine Awards and the Atlantic Journalism Awards.
 Philip is the author of the book Adventures in Bubbles and Brine and the editor of Write, the magazine of the Writers’ Union of Canada.
 He has served several terms on the WFNS Board and was previously Board Chair for Halifax Public Libraries.